How to keep your partnership on the right track and avoid clashes

 5. Don’t give up hope

 If you do fall out with a co-founder, don’t give up hope.
-Although conflict can be complex and serious for a young business, it is often possible to find solutions to resolve it without having to go down the litigation route.
+Although conflict can be complex and serious for a young business, it is often possible to resolve it without having to go to litigation.
 Seek professional advice that’s as entrepreneurial as you are.
-Work with your legal advisor to get to the heart of the issue and to find flexible, creative ways to resolve it before resorting to a more formal and costly legal process.
+Work with your legal advisor to get to the heart of the issue and to find flexible, creative ways to settle it, before resorting to a more formal and costly legal process.

 For further advice on resolving disputes, please contact Gareth Dickson.